 He laughed.
 “Want me to sultana you every time you break wind — shouldn’t have told them to leave,” he pointed at the gholam waiting near the entrance, “you’ll get only truth from me when no one is listening.
 Looking for flowers?
 You’re in the wrong square.”

 Just why I liked him.
-Kato seemed loyal, but I wagered he would take anything — everything — if he knew he could get away with it.
+Kato seemed loyal, but I wagered he’d take anything — everything — if he could get away with it.
 I counted on that.

 “When you’re done feeling sorry for yourself, here’s what I suggest you do.
 There’s a man hiding in a sordid little reed-roofed hut in the Alleys of Mud.
 I’ll tell you precisely where he is.
 Arrest this man and bring him to the Shah.
 Do so, and you’ll be a hero once more,” I snapped my fingers, “just like that.”